Tollyaddy/DSA-Data-Analysis-Capstone-Project-Case-Study-1/README.md

   5. Which categories have products wth the highest discounts?
 ### Insights
   The Pivot tables and dashboard revealed the following:
-  - The top 5 products in terms of rating and number of reviews combined, showing high sales volume and strong customer engagement.
+  - The top 5 products in terms of rating and number of reviews combined, means high sales volume and strong customer engagement.
-  - The number of products having a discount of 50% or more was 751, which was quite high compared to the total number of unique products; high discounts did not necessarily result in high rating.
+  - The number of products having a discount of 50% or more was 751, which was quite high compared to the total number of unique products.
+High discounts did not necessarily result in high rating, yet some highly rated products also came with high discounts.
-  - Products having reviews less than 1000 was 328; this reveals that such products need to be improved upon for more customer engagement to help in increasing its sales.
+  - Products having reviews less than 1000 was 328; this reveals that such products need to be improved upon for more customer engagement to help in increasing its sales while customer engagement could be increased through e-mail follow-ups and incentives.
 ### Recommendations
 1. Products with a large number of reviews could be maintained for brand focus and marketing strategies.
-2. Products with discounts of 50% or more should be reduced.
+2. Products that fall within the highest distribution of product ratings such as 4.1-5, could be used as testimonials and influencers, while the lower ones,especially 1-2, 2.1-3, could be improved upon in packaging, delivery or after-sales services, etc.
+3. Products with discounts of 50% or more should also be reduced to avoid perceived lower quality of such; yet it could be leveraged upon to emphasize premium quality at less cost and promote urgency (limited-time deal).
+Overall, discount level should be used with caution whereby value is balanced with quality and positioned strategically.
-3. Improved marketimg strategies should be put in place for products, especially those with less reviews.
+4. Improved marketimg strategies should be put in place for products, especially those with less reviews having high ratings.
 ### Dashboard Preview
 ![image](https://github.com/user-attachments/assets/b937bb0d-a628-4bf9-a758-1ae4a6093aeb)
 ### Author
-**Oluwatola Deborah Akeredolu**
+**Oluwatola Deborah Akeredolu**,
+Data Analyst and Database Administrator in view